-- A list of issues that were fixed in our latest release.
+List the issues that were fixed in your latest release.

 The projects that are shown on the dashboard are visible to guest users.
 This means that visitors can click through and view the public details of issues that are shown in the issue widgets.